 Genus Phyllostachys

-Phyllostachys aurea, or Golden Bamboo, sometimes called Fishpole Bamboo, is a very common ornamental species.
+Phyllostachys aurea, or Golden Bamboo, sometimes called Fishpole Bamboo, is a very common, medium-sized ornamental species.

 Phyllostachys bambusoides, also called Japanese Timber Bamboo or Madake, is a popular variety of giant bamboo, comparable in size to Moso.

-Phyllostachys edulis, or Moso, is the most commercialized timber bamboo in the world.
+Phyllostachys edulis, or Moso, is the most commercialized and one of the fastest-growing timber bamboo species in the world.

 Phyllostachys edulis Moso upward Hornaday